-Students may choose to live in one of the following living areas: the Freshman Village
+Students live in the following living areas:

 Residence Life Staff

 The Residence Life staff is committed to providing an atmosphere of learning and growth that will facilitate a holistic experience in the context of university community.
-Resident Life professional staff and Resident Assistants (RA) work together in developing a community conducive to student growth -- spiritually, academically, and socially.
+Residence Life professional staff and Resident Assistants (RA) work together in developing a community conducive to student growth -- spiritually, academically, and socially.